swarnalee-m/green-website/README.md

 - Your file path must not have any spaces in it or your `bundle` command will fail!
 - Plugins are not compatible with Github Pages instance of Jekyll, so you have to build your site locally and reconfigure output to `docs` folder.
 I have a similar setup in [this github pages repository](https://github.com/meewgumi/digital-garden-ghpages-template)
 - This template only works for apex and subdomains.
 If you build your site in a `/directory`, you may have to reconfigure the relative links throughout the template.
-- Bidirectional link generator converts double bracket links inside codeblocks too
+- ~~Bidirectional link generator converts double bracket links inside codeblocks too~~ **Fixed!**
+- Does not yet support Obsidian Heading Links in this format `[[page#Heading]]`, although each heading automatically generates an `id=` so you can create anchor links manually with HTML
+- Emoji is not unicode, so they might not display properly in all browsers and operating systems
+- Footnotes automatically open in new tab, even if they're internal links
+- D3.js graph zooms when you scroll, so I disabled the graph by default
+- Excerpts on archive page truncate weirdly.
+I wish there was a way to exclude headings.
+There probably is if I get deeper into Nokogiri documentation.

 # License
 [Original Jekyll template](https://github.com/maximevaillancourt/digital-garden-jekyll-template) by Maxime Vaillancourt is available under the [MIT license](LICENSE.md).
 [Buy Maxime a coffee](https://ko-fi.com/maximevaillancourt)! ☕️

-This modified version by Megumi Tanaka is also publicly available and you are free to edit as you wish!
+This "Green" version by Megumi Tanaka is publicly available and you are free to edit as you wish!
+[Buy Megumi a tea](https://www.buymeacoffee.com/megumi)! 🍵